AdamBoley/Project-Beergate/README.md

 I considered adding the option to allow the superuser to update reviews on the front-end, but ...
 Justification for rejection....

 Previous versions of BeerGate had somewhat long and unwieldy views.py class names, such as AddReview.
 Late in development, I decided to simply these by removing extraneous instances of 'View' from these class names.
 The view for rendering a single Review was simplified from ReviewSingle to ReviewSingle.

+After some consideration of the Review model, I decided to make the hops field optional with `blank=True, null=True`, and modifying the label in forms.py to notify the user that adding the hops is not mandatory.
+This change was made because I considered that if a user is adding a beer review via a mobile devide when they are in, for example, a pub drinking a draught beer, determining the hops used in the beer would be difficult.
+Making this a mandatory field would annoy the user, as they would be unable to submit the form because they would be unable to supply information they would not have ready access to.
+I did consider removing the hops field entirely, but this would require the additional step of modifying the SearchResults view, which can construct its queryset using the hops field.
+This prompted the consideration that having more fields to search against is better than having fewer, even if the hops field would be rarely searched against.

 ## Ordering
 11/9/22: